lanl-ansi/MathOptAI.jl/docs/src/developers/design_principles.md

 simpler nonlinear expressions, whereas the reduced-space formulations have fewer variables and constraints but more complicated nonlinear expressions.

-MathOptAI.jl implements the full-space formulation.
-It cannot model a reduced-space formulation.
-We choose the full-space formulation for simplicity, and because, in our experience, "simpler" models with more variables and constraints are faster to formulate, compute derivatives of, and solve.
+MathOptAI.jl implements the full-space formulation by default, but some layers support the reduced-space formulation with the [`ReducedSpace`](@ref) wrapper.

 ## Inputs are provided, outputs are returned